sermant-io/Sermant-website/docs/en/document/user-guide/injector.md

 # Sermant-injector User Manual

-## Function Introduction

-In Kubernetes environment, Sermant supports quickly deployment by using **sermant-injector** module to automatically mount sermant-agent package for host application.

 Sermant-injector is based on the **Kubernetes Admission Controllers.** The admission controller is located in the K8s API Server and is able to intercept requests to the API Server to complete operations such as authentication, authorization, and mutation.
+This article introduces how to use the sermant-injector component to realize the rapid deployment of the host application to automatically mount the sermant-agent package in the k8s environment.

 Sermant-injector is a MutatingAdmissionWebhook that can intercept and modify requests before creating container resources.
 After sermant-injector is deployed on K8s, just add `sermant-injection:Enabled` to the YAML file of the host application deployment configuration at the `spec > Template > metadata> labels` ' then the host application can automatically mount the sermant-agent package.